imdela/cipherbits.github.io/docs/ROADMAP.md

 ## Under study

-### Educational content
-Interactive demos of historical ciphers (Caesar, Vigenère, XOR), short honest articles, and a plain-language glossary of cryptography terms.

----

-## V2 — planned

 ### Ephemeral secret sharing
 Encrypt a message client-side, then share a link that self-destructs after reading.
-This is the **only planned exception** to the "100% local" promise: delivery needs a small serverless piece, and it would be documented explicitly.
+This is the **only exception** to the "100% local" promise: delivery needs a small serverless piece, and it would be documented explicitly.
 Everything else stays 100% in the browser.

+---

+## V2 — planned

+### Educational content
+Interactive demos of historical ciphers (Caesar, Vigenère, XOR), short honest articles, and a plain-language glossary of cryptography terms.

 ---